-The speed of your website is very important; a speedy website have reader which sticks around and online seller which sells more.
+The speed of your website is very important; make a website speedy and you’ll get a reader who sticks around and online seller who sells more.
 The website speed enhancement is not about a button to press and voila!
 It’s complex but main speed monitoring tools like Pingdom or GTMetrix agreed on the fact that the heavy resource to load are usually images.

 Here’s a shortlist that you may consider when building or updating a website.

 Adapt the image size to fit your content

 Display image at its natural size, do not use HTML resize.
 A scaled image is an image that has been scaled to match the size that it is displayed.
 It happens usually when you’re using a WYSIWYG editor and you use handles to resize an image.

 Seems basic but it can generate a lot of impact regarding loading time.
 Experienced webdesigner knows this fact, it is less clear in the case of final clients that update content every day.